-We're looking forward to welcoming you to campus for the start of the 2021/22 academic year.
-We're continuing to ensure our students have a safe and enjoyable time with us.
+We're looking forward to welcoming all students to campus.
+We’re keeping some COVID-19 measures in place to ensure you have a safe and enjoyable time with us.

 Keeping you safe

-We've introduced a number of safety measures to help minimise the risk of coronavirus (COVID-19) in our community which are kept under review and subject to change depending on Welsh Government guidance.
-Throughout 2020/21 these have included:
+We've introduced a number of safety measures to help minimise the risk of COVID-19 in our community which are kept under review and subject to change depending on Welsh Government guidance.
+These have included:

-We understand that the current circumstances may feel very unsettling.
-We have a dedicated Student Life team to help you make the most of your university experience.
-We recognise that the new academic year may still see some changes and we'll all need to continue to support each other.
+We have a dedicated Student Life team to help you make the most of your university experience, regardless of the changes the pandemic may still bring.

 Our community commitment